The Ultimate Guide to the Best AnyDesk Alternatives

 A free trial of Parallels Access is available.

-1. TeamViewer
+TeamViewer Remote

-© 2020 TeamViewer Germany GmbH.
+© 2025 TeamViewer Germany GmbH.
 All rights reserved.

 TeamViewer is another popular remote desktop application with remote access capabilities.
-Like AnyDesk, TeamViewer offers a mobile application for connecting to your computer from your mobile device and, although the setup for TeamViewer is a little complex, the app itself is simple and functional.
+Like AnyDesk, TeamViewer offers a mobile application for connecting to your computer from your mobile device, and although the setup for TeamViewer is a little complex, the app itself is simple and functional.

 Pros: